ComplianceAsCode/content/docs/templates/template_reference.md

     -   **arg_variable** - the variable used as the value for the argument, eg. `'var_slub_debug_options'` This parameter is mutually exclusive with **arg_value**.

--   Languages: Ansible, Bash, OVAL, Blueprint
+-   Languages: Ansible, Bash, OVAL, Blueprint, Kickstart

 #### grub2_bootloader_argument_absent
 -   Ensures that a kernel command line argument is absent in GRUB 2 configuration.